open-dovetail/fabric-chaincode/samples/marble/README.md

 docker run -it -p 3303:3303 flogo/flogo-docker eula-accept
 ```

 Open the **Flogo Web UI** in a web-browser by using the URL: `http://localhost:3303`.
 Then import the app by selecting the model file [marble.json](./marble.json).

-For problems of importing the sample app, refer the troubleshoot instructions in [here](../../README.md).
+For problems of importing the model, refer the troubleshoot instructions [here](../../README.md).